 - taking minutes.

 The board or panel may prune (make a lower commitment) to an award than requested by the applicant where either the programme of work is not fully justified by peer review or specific resources are not fully justified for this programme of work.

 The decision to prune occurs during the main assessment of the proposal prior to scoring, not in the later ranking and funding decisions.
 Scoring is carried out based on the value of the pruned award.

-Following discussion, each proposal is scored from one to ten by each member using the scoring matrix for board and panel meetings.
+Following discussion, each application is scored from one to ten by each member using the core assessment criteria.